-Originally from Aiken, South Carolina, I grew up in my family’s hardware and appliance business.
-This experience directly influenced my interest in creating three-dimensional objects and lead me on the path to becoming a silversmith.
-During high school I became enthusiastic about sculpture and jewelry, so I took the industrial tech class and learned to weld.
+A native of Aiken, South Carolina, I grew up in my family’s hardware and appliance business.
+This experience directly influenced my interest in creating three-dimensional objects and working with my hands.
+During high school I became enthusiastic about sculpture and jewelry, so I enrolled in the industrial tech class and learned to weld.

-After graduating in 2005 with a MFA in Silversmithing and Design and a Minor in Sculpture, I moved to Charleston, South Carolina and started my business.
-I design and create all of my original, handcrafted designs in my Charleston studio.
-In addition to my work as an artist, I am frequently commissioned by individuals to create unique silver and gold pieces.
+After graduation, I moved to Charleston, South Carolina and established my studio.
+I design and create all of my original, handcrafted designs utilizing techniques that have been used for centuries.
+Inspired by Charleston’s extensive silversmithing tradition, I am dedicated to carrying forth that legacy.
+In addition to my work as an artist, I am frequently commissioned by individuals to create unique objects and jewelry in silver and gold.

 I live in Charleston, South Carolina with my incredibly supportive husband Matthew Quinn and cocker spaniel Ansel.